-Payments to shareholders where the intention is to pay dividends, but the correct procedures have not been followed, eg there has been no account taken of the profits available for dividend, or indeed there are not sufficient funds for a dividend payment.
+Payments to shareholders where the intention is to pay dividends, but the correct procedures have not been followed, eg there has been no account taken of the profits available for the dividend, or indeed there are not sufficient funds for a dividend payment.
 See our guide for more information

 Usually a vehicle for which a business may trade, although limited companies can exist in a dormant state.
 The owners/directors, acting in the best interests of the limited company, are usually protected by limited liability in that they are not personally liable for the company debts as the company exists as a legal entity in its own right.
 See our guide on directors responsibilities for more information.

 An individual who offers their services via a Limited Company